 TGbe editor: Please modify the following paragraphs in this subclause as shown below:

-[12792]A STA affiliated with an MLD that receives a frame carrying a Basic Multi-Link element shall determine the length of the Common Info field based on the Common Info Length subfield of the Common Info field.[12792]
+[12792]A STA affiliated with an MLD that receives a frame carrying a Multi-Link element shall determine the length of the Common Info field based on the Common Info Length subfield of the Common Info field.
+If a STA receives an unrecognized length value in the Common Info Length subfield, it shall process the fields up to the length value known to it and ignore the rest of the fields in the Common Info field.

+[12792]NOTE – The Common Info Length subfield allows future extension of the Common Info field.

-[12793]A STA affiliated with an MLD that receives a frame carrying a Basic Multi-Link element that carries a Per-STA Profile subelement shall determine the length of the STA Info field based on the STA Info Length subfield of the STA Info field.[12793]
+[12793]A STA affiliated with an MLD that receives a frame carrying a Multi-Link element that carries a Per-STA Profile subelement shall determine the length of the STA Info field based on the STA Info Length subfield of the STA Info field.
+If a STA receives an unrecognized length value in the STA Info Length subfield, it shall process the fields up to the length value known to it and ignore the rest of the fields in the STA Info field.

+[12793]NOTE – The STA Info Length subfield allows future extension of the STA Info field.